LinkedIn profile picture & banner: tips for your perfect header

 A question of perspective

-The perspective of your profile picture also plays an important role in how you come across to others.
-A camera angle shot slightly from below gives you more authority and strength – ideal for leaders or project managers.
+A camera shot slightly from below gives you more authority and strength – ideal for leaders or project managers.
 But be careful: if this perspective is too extreme, it can quickly come across as arrogant or distant.

 Conversely, a slightly top-down perspective will make you appear more open and approachable, which is particularly beneficial in advisory or customer-oriented professions, such as for you as a life coach, restaurant owner or consultant.
 However, the same applies here: a perspective that is too low can make you appear submissive and diminish your presence.